 - Taxi company required taxi driver to accept dispatch calls.

 If you have been injured in an Atlanta taxi accident, call Ponton Law immediately at 404-418-8507.
-We have handled lots of these claims, including through trial, and have a wealth of understanding in how to work up these claims and maximize recoveries.
+We have handled lots of these claims, including through trial, and have a wealth of understanding as Atlanta car accident attorneys on how to work up these claims and maximize recoveries.